ArsalanTheCoder/CodePulse-AI/README.md

 ## 📦 System Diagram
 > The diagram below visualizes the core system flow.
-> The image URL used here is the system diagram you provided — place the image online or in `assets/` if you prefer local hosting.
+> (If this external attachment does not render on GitHub, download the image and save it to `assets/system-diagram.webp`, then change the `src` to `./assets/system-diagram.webp`.)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8e8c2af8-6fbc-4b06-93a5-86a46fed0d0c" alt="System Architecture Diagram - CodePulse AI" width="900"/>
 </p>

-> Tip: If GitHub doesn't render the external attachment link, download the image and save it as `assets/system-diagram.webp` then change the `src` above to `./assets/system-diagram.webp`.

 ---